jmdns/jmdns/README.md

 Kai Kreuzer
 kai@openhab.org

-# JmDNS
+# Usage

 This is an implementation of multi-cast DNS in Java.
 It supports service discovery and service registration.
 It is fully interoperable with Apple's Bonjour.

 ## Sample Code for Service Registration